ipdb/website/FAQ.md

 ### How is IPDB funded?
 IPDB Foundation is currently funded by ascribe GmbH, but plans to become self-sufficient by selling transactions on IPDB.

+### Where can I find the IPDB governance documents?
+Our Articles of Association are available in German and in English.

 ## Caretakers
 ### What do Caretakers do?
 Caretakers play a critical role in IPDB’s operation and governance (see “How does consensus work on IPDB?”).
 In addition to voting on transactions on IPDB, Caretakers vote to approve new Caretakers and to select the IPDB Foundation’s board of directors.